MrGrasss/TeleBlitz-BestTelebot/README.md

       <b>#text</b> and for an image you can just add an <a href=#Image link>.</a> to display this image and only add a
       dot or anything as text else it won't show up :)

-    - MassDM (Copy): This is the same as the mass forwarded except instead of forwarding we copy the given message and send it as a dm instead of a forward instantly.
+    - MassDM (Copy): This is the same as the mass forwarder except instead of forwarding we copy the given message and send it as a dm instead of a forward instantly.
+There is an option to randomly edit your message on a flag.

     - Mass Forwarder: Like MassDM but uses a forwarded message instead.
-Flagged tokens can still be used in other functions and will be saved in massforwarder/flagged-clients folder
+Flagged tokens can still be used in other functions and will be saved in massforwarder/flagged-clients folder.
+There is an option to randomly edit your message on a flag.

     - Messages: In forwarding and mass messaging your message could get flagged if enough users report this message.
       If you start to see "[ERROR] {phone} got flagged." prompt when trying to send this message it 99% means that this